 Once you do that and are qualified to apply to a Canadian airline, job hunting is primarily done by you.
 This means preparing adequate resumes and cover letters, working on your interview skills, and reviewing the course material that may be required for technical tests – depending on the airline.

-Prior to that, the airlines were all expanding.
-The Canadian dispatch industry is expected to have lots of retirements, since a large majority of Baby Boomers are reaching that age.
-There are expected to be plenty of jobs.
+- The Canadian dispatch industry is expected to have lots of retirements, since a large majority of Baby Boomers are reaching that age.

 Some of the things we do to help you:

 - We are quite well known in the industry.
-Often, employers reach out to us for candidates, so of course, we will recommend our students at that point, if and when the situation occurs
+Often, employers reach out to us for candidates.
+Of course, we recommend our students at that point.

 - We create a WhatsApp group with the entire class, so you can help each other after the course with exam preparation, job hunting and job referrals.